 Clean School Bus Program

 Any school district or charter school may receive a grant through the Texas Commission on Environmental Quality (TCEQ) to pay for the incremental costs to replace school buses or install diesel oxidation catalysts, diesel particulate filters, emission-reducing add-on equipment, and other emissions reduction technologies in qualified school buses.
 Furthermore, funds may also be used to purchase qualifying fuels, including any liquid or gaseous fuel or additive registered or verified by the U.S. Environmental Protection Agency (other than standard gasoline or diesel) that provides particulate matter emission reductions.
 Additional rules and conditions apply.
-Funds are not currently available for fiscal year 2015-2016 (verified July 2015).
 For more information, see the TCEQ Texas Emissions Reduction Plan website.
 (Reference Senate Bill 1731, 2017, Texas Statutes, Health and Safety Code 390, and Texas Administrative Code 114.640-114.648)